-Africa Leather and Leather Products Institute (ALLPI), previously known as COMESA/LLPI, was chartered in 1990, with the endorsement of 17 COMESA Heads of States.
-The COMESA Council of Ministers in its Thirty-Seventh Meeting decided that starting from 1st January 2018 COMESA – Leather and Leather Products Institute to be rebranded as Africa Leather and Leather Products Institute (ALLPI).
-ALLPI’s main Mandate is to support the development of the leather sector in the Region
+The Africa Leather and Leather Products Institute (ALLPI), previously known as COMESA/LLPI, was chartered in 1990, with the endorsement of 17 COMESA Heads of States.
+The COMESA Council of Ministers in its thirty-seventh meeting decided that starting from 1st January 2018 COMESA – Leather and Leather Products Institute was to be rebranded as Africa Leather and Leather Products Institute (ALLPI).
+ALLPI’s main mandate is to support the development of the leather sector in the Region.

 Leather naturally is a not-for-profit industry members association that focuses on education and the promotion of leather.
-It promotes the use of globally manufactured sustainable leather and seek to inspire and inform designers, creators, and consumers about its beauty, quality and versatility.
+It promotes the use of globally manufactured sustainable leather and seeks to inspire and inform designers, creators and consumers about its beauty, quality and versatility.